MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 I was stuck here for a few hours until I found a [writeup](https://fireshellsecurity.team/rctf2022-easyupload-filechecker-ezbypass/#filechecker-mini) online that looks very similar to this question.
 Then only I know about template injection.

-The gist of the solution is we provide `{{something...}}` and the jinja template will run the command in the bracket.
+The gist of the solution is we provide `{% raw %}{{something...}}{% endraw %}` and the jinja template will run the command in the bracket.
 I just copied the payload from the writeup and got the solution

 Final payload (filename doesn't matter)